Trauma-informed care: revolution or rhetoric?

 But ‘trauma’, in itself, is nothing new.
 This begs the question – aren’t we already informed enough about trauma?

-This free webinar, originally presented by Dr Sheena Webb on 19 April 2022, explores some of the background and myths around what it means to be trauma-informed and considered the value, challenges and potential pitfalls of trying to adopt a trauma-informed approach within the public sector.
+This free webinar, originally presented by Dr Sheena Webb on 19 April 2022, explores the background and myths around what it means to be trauma-informed and the value, challenges and potential pitfalls of trying to adopt a trauma-informed approach within the public sector.

 How will this webinar help me?